thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 * Lose another 14kg (or more).
 * Start dancing at least two different kinds of dance.
 * Put a quarter of what I make into savings.
+* Learn at least one new programming language, probably Go.
 * Start making paintings again.

 All of these are obtainable and fairly easy to measure success of.
 Now all